ibm-cloud-docs/vpc/vpn-onprem-firepower-policy-based.md

 You can use IBM Cloud VPN for VPC to securely connect your VPC to an on-premises network through a VPN tunnel.
 This topic provides guidance about how to configure your Cisco FTDv to connect to VPN for VPC.

-Review [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before you connect to your on-premises peer.
+Review [Known issues for VPN gateways](/docs/vpc?topic=vpc-vpn-limitations) before you connect to your on-premises peer.
 {: important}

 These instructions are based on Cisco FTDv, Cisco Firepower Thread Defender Version **7.0.4**.